Strategy11/formidable-forms/readme.txt

 * Pro: Fixed the auto field reordering when adding end sections to old forms
 * Pro: Fixed the daily entries graph on the reports page
 * Pro: Allow the post author to be overridden with hooks
-* Pro: Fixed the [get-param] shortcode for reverse compatability
+* Pro: Fixed the [get-param] shortcode for reverse compatibility

 = 2.0 =
 * Move visual form styler to free version